-Mitchell’s Place specializes in improving the lives of children affected by autism and other developmental disabilities.
+Mitchell’s Place specializes in improving the lives of children affected by autism and other developmental disabilities, and also focuses on early learning for preschool aged children.
 We use quality diagnostic, educational and therapeutic services provided by highly skilled therapy teams to unlock each child’s potential.
 These teams work to remediate social, communicative, adaptive and academic functioning while simultaneously reducing and decelerating maladaptive behavior.

 At Michell’s Place, we employ highly qualified and caring therapists, analysts and teachers to implement each child’s treatment and instruction.
 We provide accurate and on-going assessment to create individualized and comprehensive treatment plans.
 In addition, we empower our parents with the specific skills essential to support their child’s learning.